 There are a lot of all-in-one style marketing platforms that can sort of do landing page creation but it’s usually an afterthought and conversion optimization features such as A/B testing are usually missing.

 This is not the case with GetResponse.
-They offer a robust visual editor that, like other tools on this list, allows you to create landing pages in a drag & drop fashion.
+They offer a robust visual editor that, like other tools on this list, allows you to create landing pages in a drag and drop fashion.

 The landing page builder is straightforward to use and comes with a large selection of landing page templates.
 And A/B testing allows you to optimize your landing pages by proving what works rather than guessing what works.